woltapp/memories/README.md

 ### Too much time spent in GC

+Many of the garbage collection algorithms have parts where they need to stop execution of the application altogether.
+During this stop-the-world pause nothing happens, no new frames get created, no input gets read and no response from a web server is written back.
+Occasional pauses of a few milliseconds are rarely noticeable, but if this happens more often, application suffers.

+#### Causes

+We might have case of [running out of memory](#running-out-of-memory) where GC is constantly trying to free memory without much success.
+This will most often be fatal eventually application runs out of memory.

+The Other case is that  the application is allocating a lot of short-living objects that do get collected but cause GC to be run often.
+This is not fatal, but if application drops frames or a service takes long time to respond, it doesn't provide quality experience to users.

+prevents
 You can eventually get OOM with message "GC Overhead Limit Exceeded".
 On Android, you should get something similar (TODO message here).

 #### How do we verify this?